-The Code requires an Access Arrangement to include a date by which the Service Provider must submit revisions to the Access Arrangement (the revisions submission date), and the commencement date for those revisions (the revisions commencement date).
-The Access Arrangement specified a revisions submissions date of 1 January 2004 and a revisions commencement date of 1 July 2004.
-This implies that the proposed Access Arrangement (and reference tariffs) would remain in place for about 4 1⁄2 years).
+The Code requires an Access Arrangement to include a date by which the service provider must submit revisions to the Access Arrangement (the revisions submission date), and a date upon which the revisions to the Access Arrangement are intended to commence (the revisions commencement date) (section 3.17).

+Epic Energy has proposed a revisions submission date of 1 July 2004 and a revisions commencement date of 1 January 2005.
+This implies that the proposed Access Arrangement (and reference tariffs) would remain in place for about 41/2004 and a revisions commencement date of 1 January 2005.